MABSWE/Skonhetsakuten/README.md

 ## Validator Tests

 - HTML

-Error “ The frameborder attribute on the iframe element is obsolete.
+Error: “The frameborder attribute on the iframe element is obsolete.
 Use CSS instead “ were returned when passing through the official W3C validator.
 An easy fix was to delete the “frame border=0”.

 ![Screenshot](assets/images/error.JPG)

 - CSS

 No errors were found when passing through the official (Jigsaw) validator.

 ## Deployment